livereload/livereload-plugins/SLIM.lrplugin/lib/slim/README.md

 ### Evaluate ruby code in text

   Use standard Ruby interpolation.
-The text will be html escaped by default.
+The text will always be html escaped.

     body
       h1 Welcome #{current_user.name} to the show.
-      | Unescaped #{{content}} is also possible.

   To escape the interpolation (i.e. render as is)